svenkreiss/socialforce/guide/intro.md

 > _[Sven Kreiss](https://www.svenkreiss.com)_, 2021.
 >
 > The Social Force model introduced by Helbing and Molnar in 1995
 > is a cornerstone of pedestrian simulation.
-In this paper,
+This paper
-> I introduce a differentiable pedestrian simulation of the Social Force model
+> introduces a differentiable simulation of the Social Force model
 > where the assumptions on the shapes of interaction potentials are relaxed
 > with the use of universal function approximators in the form of neural
 > networks.